giraffe-fsharp/Giraffe/README.md

 ### negotiate

-`negotiate` sets or modifies the body of the `HttpResponse` by inspecting the `Accept` header of the HTTP request and deciding if the response should be sent in JSON or XML.
+`negotiate` sets or modifies the body of the `HttpResponse` by inspecting the `Accept` header of the HTTP request and deciding if the response should be sent in JSON or XML or plain text.
 If the client is indifferent then the default response will be sent in JSON.

 This http handler triggers a response to the client and other http handlers will not be able to modify the HTTP headers afterwards any more.